fsislaben/stats_crash_course/pages/hypotheses.md

 When you have a p-value < 0.05 and you reject your null hypotheses you are merely stating that you have enough evidence to say that the assumption that the two populations are indistinguishable is not the case.
 When you have a p-value > 0.05 and you fail to reject your null hypothesis you are merely stating that you DO NOT have enough evidence to say that the two populations are distinguishable.

-During your project you are trying your darndest to gain enough evidence to statistically claim that two (or more) populations are different.
+During your project you are trying your darndest to gain enough evidence to statistically claim that two (or more) populations are different and that the treatment you have isolated MAY have contributed to the difference you observe.